raj-abodey/llm-tnc-comparison/README.md

 All the results can be found in the ./output folder.

 ## Summarisation of the differences
 Given the resource constraints, only gpt4-o was used as the main LLM.
 Different embedding models were investigated.
-Below we summarise the results based on llm-as-a-judge and g-eval metrics.
+Below we summarise the results based on llm-as-a-judge and g-eval metrics. (see ./output/geval_result.json and ./output/llm_as_judge.json)

 * The best overall approach was when parsing the full documents as a context.
 This is the baseline to compare against.
 * The next best approach, which is more comprehensive is to combine an extraction pipeline with a summarisation chain.
 We can identify key topics and iteratively call extraction-summariser pipeline.
 This is more comprehensive as we identify the key differences within individual sub-topics.